Last updated: 9th November 2017

 The Makita RT0701C is designed for trimming and small routing jobs, and it excels at that.
 We loved the performance, design and the ease of use.
 This is not meant for building doors or complex DIY projects.
 For trimming needs, this is best router kit you can find on the market.

-Picking a wood router depends on a lot on what you want from it.
-If you are professional and already use many professional tools like a Miter Saw, Jig Saw, Thickness Planer you must be aware of your specific requirement.
+Picking a wood router depends on what you want from it.
+If you are professional and already use many professional tools like a miter saw or a thickness planer you must be aware of your specific requirement.
 But there are certain standards that make a router worth your money.
 We have narrowed down to the following after consulting with seasoned professionals and woodworkers –

 All our recommendations have soft start feature